callixte-girard/JS2Blockly/README.md

 ### >>> QUICK DESCRIPTION
 This basically does the opposite of Blocky, which enables user to transform logical blocks into code.
 Our app transforms code (only JS for the moment) into block constructions using Blockly framework.
-This way, any obnoxious code, poorly-idented etc will become much clearer, and easier to read and understand.
+This way, any obnoxious code, poorly-indented etc will become much clearer, and easier to read and understand.

 ### >>> DEBUGGING FOR FREQUENT ERRORS